 Ventricular tachycardia.
 This is a dangerous type of very fast heartbeat.

 Supraventricular tachycardia.
 This is a sudden, very fast heartbeat from the top chambers of the heart

 Ventricular fibrillation.
-This is a dangerous fluttering of the heart muscle that doesn’t let it pump blood
+This is a dangerous fluttering of the heart muscle that doesn’t let the heart pump

 Sudden cardiac arrest.
 This is when the heart suddenly stops beating.